-I am author of two internationally acclaimed books and more than 175 published articles, many on Huffington Post, where I have been writing since Oct.
+I am author of two internationally acclaimed books and more than 180 published articles, many on Huffington Post, where I have written since Oct.
 2014.

 - 2009.
 Nominated National Association of Social Workers (NASW) Public Citizen of the Year